Afrothismia pachyantha

 Afrothismia pachyantha is a species of plant in the family Burmanniaceae.
-It is endemic to Cameroon.
-Its natural habitat is subtropical or tropical moist lowland evergreen forests ca. 700 m alt.
+It is a holomycotrophic rhizomatous geophyte endemic to Cameroon.
+Its natural habitat is tropical moist lowland evergreen forests on Mount Cameroon and Mount Kupe at about 700 metres elevation.
 It is threatened by habitat loss.
-The species was first discovered in 1905 and rediscovered in 1995, making it a Lazarus taxon.
+The species was first discovered in 1905 on Mount Cameroon, where it may be extinct, and rediscovered in 1995 on Mount Kupe, making it a Lazarus taxon.